Top 12 Attractions in Miri (2024)

 Miri is a city that has been developed and transformed over the years.
 Being one of the major towns in Sarawak, Miri has never failed to please its visitors with various attractions and activities.
-With so many places to explore, here are some of the top Miri attractions you should not miss out on.
+With so many places to explore, here are some of the top attractions in Miri you should not miss out on.

 Furthermore, you can visit other notable tourist attractions like The Grand Old Lady and the Petroleum Museum at the top, with a restaurant nearby.
 You can come any time as it operates on a 24-hour basis.

 2. The Grand Old Lady

 As the first oil well in Malaysia, The Grand Old Lady is the first place in the country that Shell drilled oil in 1910.
 This monument offers a window into the oil industry that played an essential part in Malaysia’s revolution, eventually leading to the development of Kuala Lumpur’s Petronas Twin Towers.
 This 30-metre replica monument is also one of the most visited attractions in Miri, as visitors usually see this place after the hike at Canada Hill.

 3. Petroleum Museum